developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/input/barcode/index.md

  </tr>

 </table>
-<i>Access to Basic MultiBarcode params</i>
+<i>Basic MultiBarcode params</i>

-Basic MultiBarcode params:
+Basic MultiBarcode params options:
 * **Instant Reporting -** Enable/Disable instantaneous reporting of unique barcodes within a scanning session (duplicates are ignored).
 If enabled, it ignores the value of **Number of barcodes per scan** and immediately reports the scanned data.
 If disabled _(default)_, the decoded data is returned as a single entity after reaching the specified **Number of barcodes per scan**.
 * **Number of barcodes per scan-** Specify the number of unique barcodes to be decoded with each scan session before sending the scanned data.
 This setting does not take effect if **Instant Reporting** is enabled.
 For example, if 5 is specified, the scanner does not send the data until 5 barcodes are scanned. _Default value: 5; value range: 2 to 100._
 * **Report Decoded Barcodes -** Enable/Disable reporting of decoded barcode data in a single scan session irrespective of the specified **Number of barcodes per scan**.
 Consider the following behavior when **Report Decoded Barcodes** is enabled: